MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/delay.md

 ---
-title: Delay task for Microsoft VSTS and TFS
+title: Delay task for Azure Pipelines and TFS
-description: Build and release task to pause execution of the process for a fixed delay time with a build or release pipeline in VSTS and TFS ms.assetid: 1EFDAB02-66D7-4B8A-A8BC-43AF2C43F282 ms.prod: devops ms.technology: devops-cicd
+description: Build and release task to pause execution of the process for a fixed delay time with a build or release pipeline in Azure Pipelines and TFS ms.assetid: 1EFDAB02-66D7-4B8A-A8BC-43AF2C43F282 ms.prod: devops ms.technology: devops-cicd